vlacs/moodle-local_vlacsguardiansurvey/README.md

 The VLACS survey is using the Moodle Feedback module, not the Moodle Survey module.

 ### Settings
-1. upgrade the survey site to 2.7
+1. set up survey site running 2.7
 2. enable feedback activity module in Moodle
 3. copy the local plugin on the survey site local folder.
 4. run the upgrade process.
 The plugin is installed.
 5. enable web service in Moodle (enablewebservices) and enable the REST protocol.
-6. create a token linked to the service (restrict the IP address to the server IP as we will do a local test - later you will need to restrict to the IP making the webservice, so vla prod server).
-You need to copy this token into the client call in VLACS code (the call should be done when the enrolment is marked as completed)
+6. create a temporary testing token linked to the service (restrict the IP address to the server IP as we will do a local test - later you will need to restrict to the IP making the webservice, so vla prod server).
+You need to copy this token into the client call in test/PHP-REST/client.php
 7. set the email feature in the Moodle administration as the site will send emails to the guardians.
 8. you need to edit your theme.
 See below.
 9. copy your token into the /test/PHP-REST/client.php.
 Run it.
 The guardian survey is automatically created with a guardian test user and a survey request has been sent.
 10. check that all works.
 User has been created, enrolled into the new course.
 In the Moodle admin edit the user change the auth method for manual and change the password.
 Connect as this user and go to http://survey27.vlacs.org/local/vlacsguardiansurvey/.
 You should be able to answer the survey.
 11. you can now delete the test guardian user from the Moodle admin and manually delete the enrolment created in guardiansurvey table in the DB.
-Finally delete the token reference in the client.php.
+12. set a new token on the survey site, and set $CFG->survey2_token and $CFG->survey2_url in vla prod config.php

 ### Theme modification